unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-unstoppable-domain-names.md

 ## Tokenize Your Domain by Namehashing <a href="#9004" id="9004"></a>

-Namehashing is an algorithm that tokenizes your domain name in a way that the .crypto smart contract can understand.
+Namehashing is an algorithm that tokenizes your domain name in a way that the `.crypto` smart contract can understand.

 To tokenize our domain, we’ll need to split the domain name by the “.” character into separate labels, reverse the array, and reduce it to a single hash.
 We can do this by implementing a recursive hash function.

-We’ll also want to implement an `arrayToHex` function to get the result as a string, as well as a wrapper function namehash.
+We’ll also want to implement an `arrayToHex()` function to get the result as a string, as well as a wrapper function `namehash()`.

 ```javascript
 function namehash(name) {